 To file your car insurance claim effectively:

-4. Exchange information with the other party if you haven't already done so.
+- Exchange information with the other party if you have not already done so.

-Insurance appraisers aren't your champions.
-They work for the insurance company.
-Their primary responsibility is to protect their employer's financial interests by reducing claim payouts.
-Having a lawyer on your side can help balance this dynamic and increase your chances of receiving the full compensation.
+Insurance adjusters are not on your side.
+They work for the insurance company, and their primary responsibility is to protect their employer's financial interests by reducing claim payouts.
+Having a lawyer on your side can help balance this dynamic and increase your chances of receiving the full compensation you deserve.

 Key Factors That Affect Your Car Accident Case